Identifying possible candidates

 General information

-- Essential or desirable qualifications (academic, professional, etc).
+• Essential or desirable qualifications (academic, professional, etc) and personal qualities applicable to good governance

 Note: A board chair specification would have a separate and more comprehensive description, to reflect the nature of the position.

-This information is important for candidates to make an informed judgement about the skills and commitment required of an effective board member, as well as of the potential areas of concern such as possible conflict of interest.
+This information is important for candidates to make an informed judgement about the skills and commitment required of an effective board member, as well as of the potential areas of concern such as possible conflicts of interest.
 For a successful candidate, this initial contact will act as the start of their induction programme.
-Its quality and style will set the tone for the ongoing relationship.
+Its quality and style will set a tone for the ongoing appointment relationship.